politrons/Dive_into_Haskell/README.md

 # ![My image](img/haskell-logo.svg)

-Haskell is a standardized, general-purpose purely functional programming language, with non-strict semantics and strong static typing.
+Haskell is a standardized, general-purpose purely functional programming language, with strong static typing.

 Here we cover with examples the most important features of the language.